-- Turmeric mixed with a bit of water to make a paste can be applied to skin blemishes over night.
+- Try mixing turmeric with a bit of water to make a paste and apply to skin blemishes over night.

-In addition to all of these amazing medicinal properties, turmeric has a delicious flavor that enhances the taste of almost any food.
+The delicious flavor of turmeric can enhance the taste of almost any food.
+In addition to all of these amazing medicinal properties.
 Try adding it to soups, salad dressings, omelets, or stir-fries, your body will thank you.

 Try this great recipe for Indian Dahl with Spinach that gets its flavor from turmeric.

-Here’s a link to my video post on more Turmeric Health Benefits.
+And here’s a link to my video post, where I interview a Caribbean farmer on Turmeric Health Benefits.